Child Care Services

 - Must be employed no less than 30 hours per week, or be enrolled and attending a post-secondary education program full-time, or a combination of both

 - Must have a child between ages six (6) weeks old through five (5) years old

 - Household gross income must be below the 85th percentile of the State Median Income (SMI) for Tennessee.
 Please refer to the flyer at the link below for the Household Income Limits chart.

 Learn more about Smart Steps on the Smart Steps flyer, by clicking here.
+For more information about the Smart Steps child care payment assistance program please call 615-313-4820 or 1-800-462-8261.
 To apply, print and return the Smart Steps Application to your nearest DHS Child Care Office which can be found by clicking here.

 Report Child Care violations/complaints by calling the Child Care Complaint Hotline at 1-800-462-8261